 - Sound attenuators to prevent cross-talk will be needed for each room and these are expensive – lots of rooms means lots of extra costs.

 You also need to consider closed-cell insulation, room valves (plastic or steel?
 Fancy or plain?), condensate traps, strapping, screws and boost switches (and the associated wiring costs).
-This will add an extra £1,000 +VAT to the price depending on how much you need.

 How much does it cost to install an MVHR system in the UK?